 Ongoing assessments and observations indicated that some families found it challenging to know how best to support their child at home.
 This was alleviated through the use of the online learning platform seesaw where parents were able to access high quality support videos that could be used to help support children's learning at home.
-Staff also identified that independence, confidence and emotional well-being continued to be of concern therefore pupil premium funding was used to purchase and deliver targeted ELSA sessions for disadvantaged children.
+Staff also identified that independence, confidence and emotional well-being continued to be of concern therefore pupil premium funding was used to support their extracurricular experiences such as after school clubs, trips and performances.

-Overall attendance in 2021/22 was lower than in the preceding years at 93.6% and lower than the target of 96%.
-Attendance among disadvantaged pupils was 2% lower than their non-disadvantaged peers and persistent absenteeism was 15.5% higher.
-These gaps continue to be significant and attendance will be a focus of our current pupil premium strategy.
+Overall attendance in 2022/23 was lower than in the preceding years at 89%.
+Attendance among disadvantaged pupils was slightly lower than their non-disadvantaged peers and 9 children were persistently absent.
+These gaps continue to be a concern and attendance will be a focus of our current pupil premium strategy.